 Provides functionality to decrease the time it takes to acquire the app from the store and start running.

-Technology descriptions (columns in the table)
+Technology descriptions (the columns in the table above)

 Resource packages are asset-only packages that allow your app to adapt to multiple display sizes and system languages.
 The resource package targets user language, system scale, and DirectX features, allowing the app to be tailored to a variety of user scenarios.
 Although an app package can contain several resources, the OS will only download the relevant resources per user device, saving bandwidth and disk space.

 Asset package Asset packages are a common, centralized source of executable, or non-executable files that are used by your app.
 These are typically non-processor or language specific files.
 For example, this might include a collection of pictures in one asset package, and videos in another asset package, both of which are used by the app.
 For example, this might include a collection of pictures in one asset package, and videos in another asset package.
 If your app supports multiple architectures and multiple languages, these assets could be included in the architecture package or resource package, but that also means the assets would be duplicated multiple times across the different architecture packages, taking up disk space.
 If asset packages are used, they only need to be included in the overall app package once.
 See Introduction to asset packages to learn more.